umutozge/theoretical-linguistics/README.md

 * [Supplements](resources/supplements.md)

 ##### Grading

-Weekly assignments
+* Assignments
+* Quizzes
+* Final exam

 ##### Policies

-Late submission: The only excuse for a late submission is a medical report for at least three days within the week of the assignment.
+Late submission: The only excuse for a late submission is a medical report for **at least three days** within the week of the assignment.

-Attendance: 3 misses have no cost, for each further miss you lose one letter.

 </details>